 The first thing that comes to mind is the restaurants that have been around in Denver for 30 plus years.
 They’ve been doing things the same way for years — serving up meals to in-house diners.
 Now, these apps are changing how the industry operates.
 These places may not be equipped to deal with high demand deliveries.

 Recently, the four restaurants under Premier Ventures that have been around for a combined 100 years: Marlowe’s, Govnr’s Park Tavern, Lala’s Wine Bar + Pizzeria and Paramount Cafe announced their closing.
 One of the reasons listed by owner Mike Plancarte was food delivery service along with new restaurants, breweries and food trucks popping up daily.
-The competition is very real these days and food delivery service makes it even more competitive.
+The competition is very real these days and the food delivery service makes it even more competitive.
 But this most certainly doesn’t mean that the older establishments can’t survive.

 “I don’t believe it affects our dine-in business,” said Chris Becker, general manager of Blue Bonnet Restaurant.
-“I believe it brings us business we wouldn’t normally have had.”
+“I believe it brings us the business we wouldn’t normally have had.”
 Denver’s Mexican main-stay, the Blue Bonnet just celebrated 50 years in business and recently started using food delivery apps.
 Becker explained that it accounts for five percent of the business’ revenue.
 Although it brings extra business, that doesn’t mean it’s without its challenges.

 “It can be difficult when a driver doesn’t show up,” said Becker.
 “We have had to deliver it ourselves a few times.”
 Since drivers have so many other restaurants they’re delivering with, sometimes they show up late or not all.
 Even though it’s the driver’s fault for arriving late to the customer, it still makes the restaurant look bad.